lynleyaldridge/webpage/content/post/2021-02-08-experimenting-with-sql-in-r-markdown-more-advanced-queries/index.en.markdown

   preview_only: no
 ---

-Following on from my [previous post](/2021/01/13/experimenting-with-sql/), I use SELECT and JOIN statements to pivot the Taylor Swift and Beyoncé Tidy Tuesday data using RSQLite, output the results to R, and create a relatively simple summary table using gt.
+Following on from my [previous post](/2021/01/13/experimenting-with-sql/), I use SELECT and JOIN statements to pivot the Taylor Swift and Beyoncé Tidy Tuesday data using RSQLite (after normalizing the underlying database), output the results to R, and create a relatively simple summary table using gt.

 # Setup